wp-plugins/tidio-live-chat/readme.txt

 = Can I manage TidioChat for two sites, from one control panel? = Generally no, but you can switch between projects easily

-= If I’ll have multiple agents, is there a way to have a separate avatar for eversingle agent? = Yes
+= If I’ll have multiple agents, is there a way to have a separate avatar for every single agent? = Yes

-= Can I see history of past conversation? =
+= Can I see history of past conversations? =
 Yes, from the history menu tab

-= Is there an option to set automatic responds? = Basically no, but you can set some automatic messages to start a conversation with customers
+= Is there an option to set respond automatically? = Basically no, but you can set some automatic messages to start a conversation with customers

 = Is there an application for iOS or Android? =